 A. Generally.
 "Primary custody" as this term is used in Rule 90.3 covers the usual custodial situation in which one parent will have physical custody of the child - in other words, the child will be living with that parent - for over seventy percent of the year.
-The shared custody calculations in paragraph (b) applies only if the other parent will have physical custody of the child at least thirty percent of the year (110 overnights per year).
+The shared custody calculation in paragraph (b)(1) applies only if the other parent will have physical custody of the child at least thirty percent of the year (110 overnights per year).
 The visitation schedule must be specified in the decree or in the agreement of the parties which has been ratified by the court.
 See also commentary V.A.

-Attachment to SCO 1362 (Text Style Version) Effective October 15, 1999 Page 4 of 1 The calculation of child support for the primary custodial case under 90.3(a) simply involves multiplying the obligor's adjusted income times the relevant percentage given in subparagraph (a)(2).
-(Normally, the portion of an adjusted annual income over \$84,000 per year will not be counted.
+The calculation of child support for the primary custodial case under 90.3(a) simply involves multiplying the obligor's adjusted income times the relevant percentage given in subparagraph (a)(2).
+(Normally, the portion of an adjusted annual income over \$100,000 per year will not be counted.
 See Commentary VI.D.)
 As discussed above, the rule assumes that the custodial parent also will support the children with at least the same percentage of his or her income.

 B. Visitation Credit.
 An obligor who exercises extended visitation, even if the visitation does not reach the thirty percent level of shared custody, probably will spend significant funds directly for the children during visitation.
 The parent with primary custody conversely will have somewhat lower expenses during the extended visitation even though that parent's fixed costs such as housing will not decrease.
 Consequently, 90.3(a)(3) authorizes the trial court, in its discretion, to allow a partial credit (up to 75% of total support for the period of extended visitation) against a child support obligation.
 In considering a visitation credit, the court may consider the financial consequences to the parties of the visitation arrangement and a credit.
-The court shall insure that support for the child, including contributions from both parents, is adequate to meet the child's needs while the child resides with the custodial parent.
+The court shall insure that support for the child resides with the custodial parent.
 A visitation credit may be taken only if the extended visitation actually exercised exceeds 27 consecutive days and the court has authorized the specific amount of the credit.
 Nominal time with the custodial parent during the visitation period, including occasional overnights, does not defeat the visitation credit.

-V. SHARED CUSTODY
+V. SHARED, DIVIDED, AND HYBRID PHYSICAL CUSTODY

-A. Generally.
-"Shared custody" as this term is used in Rule 90.3 means that each parent has physical custody of the child at least thirty percent of the year according to a specified visitation schedule in the decree.
+A. Shared Custody - Generally.
+"Shared custody" as this term is used in Rule 90.3 means that each parent has physical custody of the children at least thirty percent of the year according to a specified visitation schedule in the decree.
 "Shared custody" as used in 90.3 has no relation to whether a court has awarded sole or joint legal custody.
 "Shared custody" is solely dependent on the time that the decree or agreement of the parties which has been ratified by the court specifies the children will spend with each parent.